 - providing programmes for women and children who have suffered from violence and abuse;

 - providing support for displaced people who fled their homes due to violent conflict in Borno, Adamawa and Yobe states, who are now trying to rebuild their lives.

 Ensuring people are protected from violence and have access to enough food remains critical: a large percentage of the population suffers from malnutrition.
 Women, girls and other vulnerable groups are subject to exploitation and abuse, and children often have no access to education.

-The global humanitarian response to Nigeria has been inadequate to the challenges posed by the sheer number of people displaced by violence and natural disaster.
-Sustainable gains in Nigeria will require not only increased emergency response but new emphasis on helping people affected by crisis to earn enough income to meet their basic needs.
+The global humanitarian response to the crisis in Nigeria has been insufficient to serve the millions of people displaced by violence and natural disasters.
+Sustainable gains in Nigeria will require not only increased aid but new emphasis on helping people affected by crisis to earn enough income to meet their basic needs.
 Improving the economic wellbeing of women and girls will be a particular focus for the IRC over the next few years.

-Download the IRC's Nigeria strategy action plan to learn more about our programme priorities until 2020.
+Download the IRC's Nigeria strategy action plan to learn more about our programme priorities.